Lautenschlager-id/transfromage/CONTRIBUTING.md

 Funny or not, donations are fundamental to keep the development of the project going.

-If you are able to donate any value, do not hesitate in helping us via PayPal!
+If you have disponibility to donate any value, do not hesitate in helping us via PayPal!

 ###### Thanks for all the donations until now! **($22)** ♥